Memory-Dependent FPK Equations for Nonlinear SDOF Oscillators Under Fractional Gaussian Noise Excitation: Numerical results

 \subsection{Example 1}

-Consider a SDOF linear oscillator excited by FGN (\ref{sdof-linear}).
-The system parameters are chosen as follows: $k=1, c=0.4, \mu_0=\dot{\mu}_0=-1, \sigma_0^2=0.15$.
+Consider a linear SDOF oscillator (\ref{sdof-linear}) excited by FGN.
+The system parameters are chosen as $k=1, c=0.4, \boldsymbol{\mu}_{0}=(-1,-1)^T,\Sigma_{0}={\rm diag}(0.15,0.15)$.
 The stochastic excitation is modeled by FGN with a Hurst index $H=0.8$, reflecting long-range temporal dependence.
-Applying \cite[Corollary 2.4]{bernstein1993some}, the explicit expression of $e^{At}$ is as following
+Applying \cite[Corollary 2.4]{bernstein1993some}, the explicit expression of $e^{At}$ can be written as